In This Article

 Are you paying your customer to buy from you?
 If you’re giving discounts without doing the math — the answer is yes.
-Keep reading for a process and a template that will help you give discounts without losing your shirt.
+Keep reading for a process and a template that will help you calculate discounts without losing your shirt.

 Everyone loves a discount!
 But discounts can be very dangerous to your business if you only rely on your gut and you don’t know your numbers.